Tdude/lus/NFO.md

    Automate schema migrations with checks to ensure all required tables and columns are always present.
    Include robust rollback mechanisms for failed migrations.
 7. Data Archiving
-   Challenge: Over time, tables like ra_recordings, ra_responses, and ra_admin_interactions will grow considerably.
+   Challenge: Over time, tables like lus_recordings, lus_responses, and lus_admin_interactions will grow considerably.
    Suggestions:
    Implement periodic archiving of old data to separate tables or external storage for long-term historical data.
 8. Foreign Key Overhead